Algeria's Bouteflika to seek fourth term in April

-ALGIERS (Reuters) - Algerian President Abdelaziz Bouteflika, the aging independence veteran who suffered a stroke last year, will run in April’s election, the government said on Saturday, in a vote likely to hand him a fourth term in power.
+ALGIERS (Reuters) - Algerian President Abdelaziz Bouteflika, the aging independence veteran and Washington ally who suffered a stroke last year, will run for re-election on April 17, his premier said on Saturday, a vote likely to hand him a fourth term in power.

-Prime Minister Abdelmalek Sellal’s announcement appeared to end months of speculation over Bouteflika’s future after his trips to Paris for treatment in the last year intensified talk of a succession after his 15 years in office.
+The announcement appeared to end months of speculation over Bouteflika’s future after his medical trips to Paris intensified discussion of a succession after his 15 years in office.

-Sellal said Bouteflika, who opponents believe is still too frail to govern, had decided to run and state news agency reported that he had already formally registered his candidacy.
+Bouteflika, who opponents say is too frail to govern, was expected to announce his candidacy formally later on Saturday, with Prime Minister Abdelmalek Sellal running his campaign, a source close to the presidency said.

-“Bouteflika will be a candidate,” Sellal said at event in the city of Oran.
+“Bouteflika will be a candidate,” Sellal said in the northwestern city of Oran.
 “Bouteflika’s decision to run comes at the insistence of the people and after some deep reflection.”

-The president himself did not appear.
-But state news agency APS said he had registered his candidacy with the interior ministry, 10 days before the March 4 deadline to do so.
+State news agency APS said the 76-year-old leader had officially notified the Interior Ministry of his candidacy.

-A political transition in the major energy supplier to Europe would have come at a sensitive time with neighbors Egypt and Libya still deep in turmoil three years after popular uprisings ousted their veteran rulers.
+A potential transition in the major energy supplier to Europe would have come at a sensitive time with neighbors Egypt and Libya still deep in turmoil three years after the popular uprisings ousted their veteran rulers.

-Backed by the ruling National Liberation Front (FLN) party, unions and other FLN allies, Bouteflika, 76, is almost sure to be re-elected, with opposition candidates unlikely to offer a serious challenge.
+Backed by the ruling National Liberation Front (FLN) party, unions and other FLN allies, Bouteflika is almost sure to be re-elected, with opposition candidates unlikely to offer a serious challenge.

 Loyalists see Bouteflika as the man who gave Algeria peace and economic stability after a civil war with Islamists in the 1990s that killed about 200,000 people.
 Many Algerians are wary of any upheaval after that bloody experience.